Hvassaa/go-2048/README.md

 A small clone of the game 2048.
 I made this mostly to try out the Go programming language and the GTK toolkit.

-Go-2048's behaviour might behave a bit different, since it has been a while since I played the original and I did not look the original source code.
+Go-2048 might behave a bit different to the orignial, since it has been a while since I played the original and I did not look its' source code.

 ## Building